JohnW876/gift-shack/TESTING.md

 Screenshots

-**21. As a shopper, I want to be able to adjust the quantity of items in my shopping cart so that I can control the number of items I want to buy and make any final changes prior to checkout.**
+**26. As a site visitor, I want to be able to easily find the website blog articles so that I can read the ones I'm interested in.**

 These user's needs are met via:
 * Page/Feature
 * Page/Feature

-Screenshots

-**22. As a shopper, I want to be able to easily submit my payment details so that I can checkout easily and quickly without any problems.**
+**27. As a site visitor, I want to be able to write a comment about a blog post so that I can contribute and offer my opinion relating to the article.**

 These user's needs are met via:
 * Page/Feature
 * Page/Feature

-Screenshots

-**23. As a shopper, I want to be able to see a confirmation of my order after checkout so that I can be certain it was processed as expected and verify that no mistakes were made.**

-These user's needs are met via:
-* Page/Feature
-* Page/Feature

-Screenshots

-**24. As a shopper, I want to be able to receive an order confirmation email following checkout so that I can have proof of purchase and a record of the transaction for future reference.**

-These user's needs are met via:
-* Page/Feature
-* Page/Feature

-Screenshots

-**25. As a store owner/administrator, I want to be able to add new products so that I can list them to sell in the store.**

-These user's needs are met via:
-* Page/Feature
-* Page/Feature

-Screenshots

-**26. As a store owner/administrator, I want to be able to edit products so that I can update and make necessary changes to product details.**

-These user's needs are met via:
-* Page/Feature
-* Page/Feature

-Screenshots

-**27. As a store owner/administrator, I want to be able to delete products so that I can remove them from the store when no longer required.**

-These user's needs are met via:
-* Page/Feature
-* Page/Feature

-Screenshots

 ### **Interactivity Tests**
 The following tests were carried out on mobile, tablet and desktop devices to confirm that all interactive parts of the site are working as expected: